k1x0r/m.r.remote-js/README.md

     xhttp.send()
 }
 ```
 After a successful response from your endpoint it should be returned back to M.R.Remote app through `context.currentStatusCallback`.
-The response must be parsed "MiningStatus" object with the following structure:
+The response must be parsed to "MiningStatus" object with the following structure:

 | Name | Type | Description |
 | --- | --- | --- |